ManyTinyThings/ManyTinyThingsWeb/intro/graphs.markdown

 	})
 </script>

 Try figuring out what this graph shows by throwing around the ball a bit.
 Does it show

 * the speed of the ball over time?
 * the shape of the ball at different heights?
 * the height of the ball over time?

-When you have figured it out, continue to the next page by clicking in the right margin (that way &rarr;).
+Figure it out yourself, I won't give you the right answer!
 </div>

 <div class="twoColumn">